Black ceramic steamer from Iga ⋅ Nagatani Seito

 7. Do not leave the donabe immersed in water for more than 30 minutes.

-1. Before cooking, rinse the rice 2 or 3 times in cold water until the water runs clear.
+1. Before cooking the rice, rinse 2 or 3 times in cold water until the water runs clear.

 2. Leave the rice to stand in one and a half parts cold water for the time indicated, outside the donabe.